 Scientists are unanimous in what they believe failure to reduce current levels of carbon dioxide emissions will mean for the planet.
-Yet while the dire effects of climate change on humanity and ecosystems are well known, the impact on business is less well understood.
+Yet while the dire effects of climate change on humanity and ecosystems are well known, the impact of climate change on business is less well understood.

 Since its launch in June, there have been over 5,000 visits to the Deloitte Climate Change website and learning programme, designed to help directors and finance professionals educate themselves on the issues.

 This year, as it has for the past three years, the World Economic Forum's annual meeting at Davos cited climate change as the biggest threat to the global economy.
-With climate change driving some of the most profound changes to businesses in our lifetime, as trusted advisers, we have a duty to share our insight with the boards of companies and auditors who challenge the information they report.
+With climate change driving profound business changes , as trusted advisers, we have a duty to share our insight with the boards of companies and auditors who challenge the information they report./p>

 From disruption to our products, services, supply chains, markets and asset values, to the acceleration of policy and regulatory change, we are waking up to the drastic action necessary to protect humanity, our planet, and our livelihoods.

 Transition to a low-carbon economy will affect every single business and every one of our clients.
 Today, more than ever before, regulators need clarity, customers expect green standards to be met and employees choose to work for businesses that can demonstrate that their values and purpose are aligned.
 Consequently, companies will need to implement change, manage risk and exploit new opportunities to protect their value and businesses for the future.

 Leading the way